-Table~\ref{tab:mv3dres} shows that MVGGT consistently outperforms all baselines across difficulty levels.
-On the \textbf{Hard} split, it achieves 24.4 global mIoU—gains of 16.3 and 18.0 over two-stage and 2D-Lift—and improves view mIoU by 52.3 over two-stage.
-The \textbf{Easy} split follows the same pattern, reaching 50.1 global mIoU and 70.6 view mIoU.
-Over the full benchmark, MVGGT attains 39.9 global mIoU and 69.3 view mIoU, exceeding the strongest baseline by 22.1 and 48.9.
-These gains across all subsets confirm MVGGT’s robustness to sparse evidence and ambiguity, and highlight PVSO’s role in overcoming FGD.
+We evaluate MVGGT against two MV-3DRES baselines: (1) \textbf{2D-Lift}, which projects ReferDINO~\cite{referdino} masks into 3D via Pi3~\cite{pi3}; and (2) \textbf{two-stage}, a sequential pipeline of Pi3~\cite{pi3} reconstruction and LESS~\cite{3dres_5} segmentation.
+As shown in Table~\ref{tab:mv3dres}, MVGGT consistently leads across all difficulty levels.
+On \textbf{Hard}, it achieves 24.4 global mIoU, surpassing two-stage and 2D-Lift by 16.3 and 18.0, respectively, with a 52.3 gain in view mIoU.
+This pattern holds for \textbf{Easy} (50.1 global; 70.6 view mIoU).
+Overall, MVGGT attains 39.9 global mIoU, exceeding the strongest baseline by 22.1.
+These gains validate MVGGT’s robustness to sparsity and the effectiveness of PVSO in mitigating FGD.

-Table~\ref{tab:scanrefer} compares MVGGT with traditional 3D-RES and recent MV-3DRES baselines under the standard ScanRefer protocol.
-Despite using only sparse RGB inputs, MVGGT achieves 83.6 Acc@25, 74.5 Acc@50, and 65.2 mIoU on the \emph{Unique} split—substantially narrowing the gap with full 3D-resourced methods.
-The improvement is even more pronounced in the \emph{Multiple} split, where MVGGT reaches 33.8 mIoU, exceeding the two-stage and 2D-Lift baselines by 17.4 and 19.3.
-These results underscore the capability of MVGGT to perform reliable 3D grounding without access to ground-truth point clouds.
+Table~\ref{tab:scanrefer} evaluates MVGGT with traditional 3D-RES and recent MV-3DRES baselines under the standard ScanRefer protocol.
+Despite using only sparse RGB, MVGGT achieves 65.2 mIoU on \emph{Unique}, significantly closing the gap with full 3D-resourced methods.
+In \emph{Multiple}, MVGGT reaches 33.8 mIoU, outperforming two-stage and 2D-Lift by 17.4 and 19.3.
+These results demonstrate that MVGGT enables reliable 3D grounding without ground-truth point clouds.